 One of the most common options for decking a mezzanine is to use corrugated steel decking material covered by a layer of Advantech.
-Advantech is a high quality product superior to ordinary plywood and OSB options due to its enhanced strength, stiffness and moisture resistance.
-Its advanced destiny provides a solid and secure resistance to foot traffic, and is designed to withstand weather conditions better than ordinary plywood.
-This decking method is considered to be our most economic selection and materials are readily available.
+Advantech is a high-quality product superior to ordinary plywood and OSB options due to its enhanced strength, stiffness, and moisture resistance.
+Its advanced density provides a solid and secure resistance to foot traffic and is designed to withstand weather conditions better than ordinary plywood.
+This decking method is considered to be our most economical selection and materials are readily available.

 Another viable option similar to Advantech is ResinDek.
-ResinDek is high density composite flooring, recommended for mezzanines requiring a solid floor subject to heavy loads from the use of pallet jacks, carts or dollies.
+Resindek is a high-density composite flooring recommended for mezzanines requiring a solid floor subject to heavy loads from the use of pallet jacks, carts or dollies.
 This option is installed over 20g. corrugated steel decking and has a load capacity of up to 2,000 lbs.
 It has an acryseal surface which is not only skid-resistant but also easy to clean.
-Available in a Gray Diamond Seal finish, ResinDek is ideal for interior decking where heavier loads and a more “finished” look are desired.
+Available in a Gray Diamond Seal finish, ResinDek is ideal for interior decking where heavier loads and/or a more “finished” look are desired.

 The most durable type of mezzanine flooring by far is concrete.
 With a high point load and minimal transmission of noise through the deck, concrete should be used in high capacity industrial and military applications where the mezzanine is considered to be permanent.
-Steel decking (corrugated steel VL decking) is provided with pour stop needed to pour of up to a 6-inch concrete floor.
+Steel decking is provided with pour stop needed to pour up to a 6-inch concrete floor.

 >Modular bolt-together systems